Kaafdagi/VIRTUAL-HOME-SOC/README.md

  - Select the unallocated space and click "Next" to install.

-   ## Installing Sysmon and  Configuration on Windows
+   ## Installing Sysmon and  Configuration on Windows Server

  1.**Download Sysmon:**